 - initiate complaints and investigations into RCMP conduct when it is in the public interest to do so;

-- review specified activities; and
+- review specified RCMP activities; and

 - report findings and make recommendations.

-- Strengthen the public complaint process.
+- Ensure an effective public complaint process.

-- Strengthen the Commission's investigative capacity.
+- Increase the Commission's investigative capacity.